top of page

 Accuracy

-Accuracy is the closeness of agreement between a measurement and the true value of a quantity being measured.
+Accuracy is the closeness of agreement between a measurement and the true value of a measured quantity.
 In calibration management accuracy is the first step in determining whether a measurement is good or bad, as it indicates how close a measurement is to its actual value.
-If you're measuring something with an inaccurate tool, then your results will be inaccurate too!
+If you're measuring something with an inaccurate tool, then your results will be incorrect too!

 • The precision with which you take your measurements (i.e., how consistently they're repeated)